 This article illustrates how to sort by column without a header in excel.
 Usually, excel tries to identify if there are headers in the dataset before sorting.
 If excel fails to do so, it sorts the entire dataset including the headers.
 This creates a problem by changing the actual dataset.
 Fortunately, there are some ways to avoid this issue.
 We will explain those ways here.
 The following picture highlights the purpose of this article.
 Have a quick look through the article to see how to do that.

-5 Methods to Sort by Column without Header in Excel
+How to Sort by Column without Header in Excel (5 Easy Methods)

 Imagine you have the following dataset containing employee names and sales made by them.
 You can sort the dataset by the names or sales.